 Here are some ways to help you to transition into a Charlotte Mason inspired homeschool:

-Start with a good routine:
+Start with a good morning routine

 Charlotte Mason believed in forming good habits and having a routine.
 To start your day off right, you need to start it with a good, solid routine.
 This will lay the ground work for the rest of your day.